 - A nurse or other trained health professional will give you this medicine.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

-- Your doctor will only give you a few doses of this medicine, and then you may be switched to an oral medicine that works the same way.
+- Your doctor may give you a few doses of this medicine and then switch your treatment to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.